I used to write a monthly column on psychology and public policies in Cerveau & Psycho (in French) with Coralie Chevallier.

-Safra, L, Baumard, N., Chevallier, C. (in review) Why would anyone elect a narcissistic untrustworthy leader?
+Safra, L, Baumard, N., Chevallier, C. (2021) Why would anyone elect a narcissistic untrustworthy leader?
 Working paper

-Mell, H., Safra, L., Demange, P., Algan, Y., Baumard, N., Chevallier, C. (in press) Early life adversity is associated with diminished social trust in adults, Political Psychology
+Mell, H., Safra, L., Demange, P., Algan, Y., Baumard, N., Chevallier, C. (2021) Early life adversity is associated with diminished social trust in adults, Political Psychology

 Martin, M. & Baumard, N. (2020) The rise of prosociality in fiction preceded democratic revolutions in Early Modern Europe, PNAS